 - Irregular periods and difficulty having children (females)

 - Vein damage and skin, heart and lung infections from injecting

 - Needing to use more to get the same effect

 The effects of taking heroin with other drugs – including over-the-counter or prescribed medications – can be unpredictable and dangerous, and could cause:

-- Heroin + ice, speed or ecstasy: enormous strain on the heart and body, which can lead to stroke.
+- Heroin + ice, speed or ecstasy: enormous strain on the heart and kidneys, and increased risk of overdose.4

-- Heroin + alcohol, cannabis or benzodiazepines: breathing may slow and eventually stop.
+- Heroin + alcohol, cannabis or benzodiazepines: breathing may slow and eventually stop.4

 Giving up heroin after using it for a long time is challenging because the body has to get used to functioning without it.
 Withdrawal symptoms usually start within 6 to 24 hours after the last dose and can last for about a week – days 1 to 3 will be the worst.
 These symptoms can include: